Mastermind of foiled Hong Kong bomb plot to target police is jailed for nearly 24 years

 Ng Chi-hung, who had previously pleaded guilty to conspiring to commit the bombing of prescribed objects under the anti-terror law and possession of arms or ammunition with intent to endanger life, was sentenced to 23 years and 10 months by a Hong Kong court on Thursday.

 He was among seven convicted defendants who appeared in court for their roles in the plot to plant two bombs and shoot officers along a rally route on Dec.
-8, 2019, during a time when accusations of police brutality in handling protesters were widespread.
+8, 2019, at a time when accusations of police brutality in handling protesters were widespread.

 The seven are not well-known activists in the semi-autonomous Chinese city’s pro-democracy movement, but their case has drawn attention because the United Nations (Anti-Terrorism Measures) Ordinance was invoked.